FORSWAROOPRAJ/sqlnotes/SQL.md

     - Perform administration tasks(security, user management, import/export, etc.

  - SQL implementations vary between systems
      - Not all RDBMS' follow the SQL standard to a 'T'
      - The concepts are the same but the implementation may vary

+ - SQL is usually a hybrid language, it's basically 4 types of language in one

+     1. Data Query Language (DQL)
+         - Used to query the database for information.
+         - Get information that is already stored there
+     2. Data Definition Language (DDL)
+         - Used for defining databases schemas.
+     3. Data Control Language (DCL)
+         - Used for controlling access to the data in the database.
+         - User & permission management
+     4. Data Manipulation Language (DML)
+         - Used for inserting, updating and deleting data from the database.